Current Scholars

 • Emily received a B.S. in Environmental Engineering from the University of Toledo

-• Emily began her PhD in the Fall of 2020, working in ASU’s Nanotechnology Enabled Water Treatment (NEWT) center.
-Within NEWT, she has been studying the selective removal of toxic oxo-anions in water through the use of novel nano-adsorbents.
+• Emily began her PhD in the Fall of 2020, working in ASU’s Nanotechnology Enabled Water Treatment (NEWT) center, as well as the MEMCARE Superfund Research Project.
+Within these research centers, she has been studying the selective removal of toxic oxo-anions in water through the use of novel nano-adsorbents.

 Danielle Jacobs - Mary Ann White Memorial Scholar